Gorin (river): Course

 The Gorin is a left tributary of the Amur.
 It has its sources in the northwestern slope of the Dayana Range, part of the Badzhal mountain system, about 100 km to the west of Komsomolsk-on-Amur.
 In its upper course the river flows roughly in an ENE direction within a narrow valley and towards its middle reaches the valley expands to a width between 2 km and 3 km.
 The lower course is very swampy and the river forms wide meanders.
 Finally it meets the Amur 546 km from its mouth.

 The main tributaries of the Gorin are the 96 km long Khurmuli on the right, and the 69 km long Big Elga, the 69 km long Khagdu, the 221 km long Kharpi, and the 135 km long Boktor (Volchor) on the left.
-There are 879 lakes in the river basin, the largest of which is Evoron.
-The river freezes between mid-November and the end of April or the beginning of May.
+There are 879 lakes in the river basin, the largest of which is Evoron, with an area of 194 square kilometres.
+The river freezes over between mid-November and the end of April or the beginning of May.